 API Portal, the state of the API is new.
 Developers can add only

-Once an enabled API or API group is added to an application, they will continue to be used by that application in the following ways:
+After an API or API group that is in the Enabled state is added to an application, the application continues to use the API and API group in the following ways:

-- APIs cannot be deprecated while still being used by API Groups.
+- You change the state of APIs that API groups use to Deprecated.
 For more information, see Manage API Groups.

 Change the State of an API

-- Log in as an administrator or API owner.
+- Log in as a Portal Admin or API Owner.

 The state of the API is changed.